 iPhone 6 was the first Apple Big handset.
-A handset that needed both the hands while texting or surfing. iPhone 6 series brought many first times in the smartphone technologies; namely the 4K camera, Live Photos and 3D touch.
-In the recent iPhones we have the 4K video, Live Photos but the 3D touch is no more.
-In this post we will shed some light on the Apple 3D-Touch technology.
+A handset that needed both hands while texting or surfing. iPhone 6 series brought many firsts times in smartphone technologies; namely the 4K camera, Live Photos, and 3D touch.
+In the recent iPhones, we have the 4K video, Live Photos but the 3D touch is no more.
+In this post, we will shed some light on the Apple 3D-Touch technology.

 When 3D Touch Started

 The 3D touch was first introduced by Apple in their Watch, in the year September 2014.
-The logic behind the launch of the 3D was that the Apple Watch being a small device thus have a small display.
-Navigating in the small display was a bit difficult so to make it easy, the company introduced the access via some hidden buttons on the interface i.e. touches with more pressure.
+The logic behind the launch of the 3D was that the Apple Watch is a small device and thus has a small display.
+Navigating in the small display was a bit difficult so to make it easy, the company introduced access via some hidden buttons on the interface i.e. touches with more pressure.

 Use of Apple 3D-Touch in iPhone

-The 3D touch was used to quickly make some change in the app icons.
+The 3D touch was used to quickly make some changes in the app icons.
 The icons used to be pressed hard.
-And if the app was pressed a little more harder the app was fully opened.
-Press and hold gesture also worked in the notifications, phone numbers along with some iOS game controls.
+And if the app was pressed a little harder the app was fully opened.
+Press and hold gestures also worked in the notifications, phone numbers along with some iOS game controls.

 Apple’s Description of 3D-Touch Tech

 In Apple’s words, they were the pioneers in the Multi-Touch which changed the life of technology forever.
 With the 3D Touch, the device senses the pressure asserted on the screen and accordingly responds.
 And it gives real-time feedback in the form of subtle taps from the all-new “Taptic Engine”.

 In 2018, Apple iPhone 10 or X series was launched with 3D-Touch.
 While the iPhone XR which was the cheaper version was equipped with “Haptic Touch”.
 Next year i.e. 2019, the iPhone 11 series was without the 3D Touch.